 Admission requires a bachelor's degree in a discipline related to the biological, behavioral, or mathematical sciences from an accredited college or university, with a grade point average of 3.0.
 Prerequisites to admission to the program are a first course in each of the following: genetics, general biochemistry, and calculus.
 Graduate Record Examination (GRE) scores must be supplied by all applicants and should be above the 70th percentile.
 Subject GREs are not required.
 Students seeking a Ph.D. may apply directly to the Ph.D. program regardless of whether they already have a Master's degree.
 Students in good standing in the M.S. degree program within the Department of Human Genetics may apply to the Ph.D. degree program at any time, but can only be considered for financial aid once per year along with new Ph.D. applicants.
 All applications are evaluated by the faculty on the basis of undergraduate academic performance, experience, personal statement, letters of recommendation, and scores on the GRE and TOEFL (for those for whom English is a second language).
-The minimum TOEFL score on the written exam is 550, on the computer-based exam is 213, and on the new exam is 80.
-The TOEFL must be taken within two years prior to the application for admission.
+For foreign students, the University of Pittsburgh requires an official score report from the TOEFL or the IELTS exam.
+The minimum acceptable TOEFL score is either 550 on the written test or 80 on the Internet test.
+The minimum acceptable score on the IELTS is Band 6.5, and applicants must take the academic writing and reading modules of the test.
+The TOEFL or IELTS must be taken within two years prior to the application for admission.